gravitational/teleport/docs/4.1/concepts/nodes.md

 ## The Node Service

-A node becomes a Teleport Node when the node joins a cluster with an "join" token.
-Read about how Auth issues certificates to a Node in the [Auth Guide](./auth/#issuing-node-certificates).
+A regularnode becomes a Teleport Node when the node joins a cluster with an "join" token.
+Read about how nodes are issued certificates in the [Auth Guide](./auth/#issuing-node-certificates).

-A Teleport Node runs the `teleport` daemon with the `node` role.
+A Teleport Node runs the [`teleport`](../cli-docs/#teleport) daemon with the `node` role.
 This process handles incoming connection requests, authentication, and remote command execution on the node, similar to the function of OpenSSH's `sshd`.

 All cluster Nodes keep the Auth Server updated with their status with  periodic ping messages.
 They report their IP addresses and values of their assigned labels.
 Nodes can access the list of all Nodes in their cluster via the [Auth Server API](./auth/#auth-api).